-We have an additional preclinical candidate for Alzheimer's indication, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation, with an anticipated completion date of May 31, 2021.
+We have an additional preclinical candidate for Alzheimer's indication, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation, which was completed on May 31, 2021 and will be followed by a comprehensive report prepared by Charles River Laboratories, Inc., an independent preclinical service provider, expected by July 15, 2021.
 Our preclinical program included a toxicologic evaluation, histopathology study and brain beta amyloid analysis and, after we received additional financing in March 2021, was expanded to include an immunoglobulin analysis and biodistribution study.